chicagopcdc/GSoC/proposal.md

 ## How to Apply

 1. Review the projects [here](https://docs.pedscommons.org/GSoC/ideas).
-2. Please send a brief resume to lgraglia@uchicago.edu
+2. Please send the following to lgraglia@uchicago.edu and rpalacios@bsd.uchicago.edu:
+    - a brief resume
-3. Please send a paragraph describing your interest, and why you want to participate to lgraglia@uchicago.edu.
+    - a paragraph describing your interest, and why you want to participate
+    - a draft of your proposal or project related questions you may have
-4. Submit the application/proposal including all requirements at the Google Summer of Code Site.
+3. Submit the application/proposal including all requirements at the Google Summer of Code Site.
-5. A selection among the applicants will have a Zoom (or a phone call depending on the prefrence of the contributor) with one of the mentors.

-IMPORTANT: We will be rejecting any candidate that doesn't follow this process and spams other people in the team.
-The only email address that will consider your application is the one displayed above in the second and third bullet point.
+IMPORTANT: We will reject any candidate who does not follow this process or spams other team members.
+The only email addresses that will consider your application are the ones listed in the second bullet point above.